Anton Florian, Prince of Liechtenstein

 In 1689, Anton Florian became a member of the Imperial Privy Council and in 1691, he became ambassador to the papal court in Rome.
 Due to his extensive knowledge, in 1693, Anton Florian became responsible for the education of Archduke Karl, son of Holy Roman Emperor Leopold I. In 1711, upon the sudden death of his elder brother Joseph I, Holy Roman Emperor, Archduke Karl was elected to succeed him as Karl VI, Holy Roman Emperor.
 Anton Florian headed the imperial government as Chairman of the Council of State and served as Karl VI’s Chief Chamberlain for the rest of his life.

 On June 16, 1712, Anton Florian’s nephew Hans-Adam I, Prince of Liechtenstein, died without a male heir.
-Anton Florian was the heir according to primogeniture but he was not very popular with the family, and so Hans-Adam I had named his second cousin once removed Josef Wenzel as his heir.
+Anton Florian was the heir according to primogeniture however he was not very popular with the family, and so Hans-Adam I had named his second cousin once removed Josef Wenzel as his heir.
 In 1718, after negotiations, Josef Wenzel I, Prince of Liechtenstein swapped the County of Vaduz and the Lordship of Schellenberg in exchange for the Dominion of Rumburk.
 Anton Florian became Prince of Liechtenstein and Josef Wenzel concentrated on his military career.
-In 1719, Karl VI, Holy Roman Emperor elevated Liechtenstein to an Imperial Principality and Liechtenstein became a sovereign member state of the Holy Roman Empire.
+In 1719, Karl VI, Holy Roman Emperor elevated Liechtenstein to an Imperial Principality, and Liechtenstein became a sovereign member state of the Holy Roman Empire.

 Church of the Nativity of the Virgin Mary in Vranov, Czech Republic: Credit – Von Ojin – Eigenes Werk, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6438939